-4 Easy and Affordable Ways to Refresh a Vase!
+4 Easy and Affordable Vase Makeover Ideas

 I know a lot of us are missing the ability to shop right now to change up our home decor, so we’re left to “shop our homes”.
 Honestly, even if stores were open, I’m not looking to spend more money on vases right now.
-We have so many, and even if I found some for free, I’d have to pass….
+We have so many, and even if I found some for free, I’d have to pass.
 We have no room to store this stuff!

-Recently, I took a few vases that weren’t getting much use and gave them a facelift.
+Recently, I took a few vases that weren’t getting much use and gave them a little facelift.
 They feel fresh and new and honestly fit into their spaces even better.
 Here’s how I did it!

 .